nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 :::

 :::note
-The steps in the following sections assume you have (i) completed the [Install Nebari](docs/get-started/installing-nebari) section, (ii) confirmed that Nebari is successfully installed in your environment, (iii) opted for **GCP** as your cloud provider which includes installing and initializing `gcloud`, and (iv) already configured the Nebari environment variables.
-If you had any issues during the installation, please visit the "Get started" section of our [troubleshooting page](docs/troubleshooting) for further guidance.
+The steps in the following sections assume you have (i) completed the [Install Nebari][nebari-install] section, (ii) confirmed that Nebari is successfully installed in your environment, (iii) opted for **GCP** as your cloud provider which includes installing and initializing `gcloud`, and (iv) already configured the Nebari environment variables.
+If you had any issues during the installation, please visit the "Get started" section of our [troubleshooting page][nebari-troubleshoothing] for further guidance.
 :::

 ## Nebari Initialize

-Great, you’ve gone through the [Nebari Installation](docs/get-started/installing-nebari.md) and [authentication setup](#authentication) steps, and have ensured that all the necessary environment variables have been properly set.
+Great, you’ve gone through the [Nebari Installation][nebari-install] and [authentication setup](#authentication) steps, and have ensured that all the necessary environment variables have been properly set.
 It is time to initialize and deploy Nebari!

 1. In your terminal, start by creating a new project folder.
 For this demonstration, we will name the new folder `nebari-gcp`: